Post

 Note: In Indonesia, the relevant regulators cover different areas:

-• Personal data protection authority: personal data breaches under UU PDP (with a 3×24 hour notification window)
+• Personal Data Protection Authority (currently handled by Komdigi): personal data breaches under UU PDP (3×24 hour notification window)

 Key principle: Digital forensics finds out what happened.
 It doesn’t decide what to do about it.
 That decision belongs to someone else.